• Skip to main content

 Instructions

-• Place the oats in a food processor.
-Blend until a flour-like consistency forms.
+• Place oats and desiccated coconut into food processor and blend until a flour-like consistency form.

 Notes